clickbar/laravel-magellan/README.md

     ->get();
 ```

-As you can see, using the `ST`-Builder functions is as easy as using the default Laravel ones.
+As you can see, using the `st`-Builder functions is as easy as using the default Laravel ones.
 But what about more complex queries?
 What about the convex hull of all ports grouped by the country including the area of the hull?
 No problem:

 ```php
 $hullsWithArea = Port::select('country')
     ->stSelect(ST::convexHull(ST::collect('location')), 'hull')